team-charls/netpbm-wic-codec/README.md

 ## Manual Build Instructions

 1. Clone this repro
-1. Use Visual Studio 2022 17.14 or newer and open the netpbm-wic-codec.sln.
+1. Use Visual Studio 2026 18.6 or newer and open the netpbm-wic-codec.slnx.
 Batch build all projects.
 1. Or use a Developer Command Prompt and run use MSBuild in the root of the cloned repository.

 ### Installation